Avanthika-06/Stock_Price_Prediction/README.md

 Data Source:
 You can download the dataset from financial sources like Yahoo Finance or use your own historical data for Microsoft.

-Usage
+## Usage
 Clone or download this repository to your local machine.

-Place the MicrosoftStock.csv dataset in your project directory (or update the file path).
+Place your dataset (Microsoft stock data) in your project directory (or update the file path in the script).

 Run the script using Python:

-bash
+- bash
-Copy
+- Copy
-Edit
+- Edit
-python stock_price_prediction.py
+- python stock_price_prediction.py
-Workflow:
+- Workflow:

-Data Preprocessing:
+## Data Preprocessing

 Convert the 'Date' column to a datetime object for easier manipulation.